 Michael is a project executive of the Australian Business Reporting Leaders Forum.
 Previously, he was the leader of KPMG’s Better Business Reporting Group.
 He is integral to KPMG collaborating with the International Integrated Reporting Council on widespread global adoption of its Integrated Reporting <IR> framework.

-Michael’s insight stems from nearly 40 years in audit and advisory services, and over 25 years as a KPMG Partner.
-Achievements include his role as KPMG’s audit partner for Ausnet, BHP Billiton’s Australian Base Metals and Energy Coal assets, OZ Minerals, Ashton Mining and Pacific Hydro.
+His insight stems from more than 40 years in audit and advisory services, and over 25 years as a KPMG Partner.

 Michael was Chairman of KPMG’s Australian Energy & Natural Resources Group from 2009 to 2012.
 He is also a director of The Energy Policy Institute.
 He is the IIRC-appointed alternate to John Stanhope on the 2015 B20 Infrastructure and Investment Taskforce.